Suddenly your child is not who you think she was.

 It helps to know these stages, to become familiar with the possible changes, and help orient to the early growth cycle of the human being.

-You will find it easier to let go of who you expect your child to be.
+You will find it easier to let go of your expectations.
 Your child will be less of a stranger to you.
 And you will feel the excitement of meeting her fully in her next stage of growth.